marcelotmnobrega/java_micro/README.md

-# java_micro
-Java Microservice Projects for Stocks
+# Java Microservice Projects
+I'm using only one repo to make it easier.

-Based on the YouTube videos by TechPrimers:
+Created based on the YouTube videos by TechPrimers.

-Designing Microservices using Spring Boot, Spring Cloud, Eureka and Zuul | # 1 | Tech Primers https://www.youtube.com/watch?v=rlS9eH5tEnY
+Designing Microservices using Spring Boot, Spring Cloud, Eureka and Zuul | # 1 | Tech Primers

+https://www.youtube.com/watch?v=rlS9eH5tEnY

 For more info: